natsumesou/mobdevim/README.md

 2. build project
 3. Upon build success,` mobdevim` will be placed in **/usr/local/bin**

+Make sure you have permissions to write to `/usr/local/bin` or else the Xcode build script will fail

 ---

 Alternatively, a precompiled version is available <a href="https://github.com/DerekSelander/mobdevim/raw/master/compiled" target="_blank">here</a>.